The Definitive Guide To Conducting An Instagram Audit

 Want to organically grow your Instagram and gain REAL followers?

 Secondly, having too many fake followers can hurt your brand image.
 Even if you didn’t purchase fake followers, visitors to your profile won’t know that.
 If a visitor sees a huge follower count with very little engagement, they may assume that your brand is engaging in deceptive business tactics.
 Regardless of what conclusions a visitor comes to, having a lot of fake followers comes across as suspicious, and it’s not a good look.
+To know the audience quality of Instagram account you can use HypeAuditor free Instagram Audit tool.

 That’s why the second step in any Instagram audit should be to purge your account of any fake followers.
 Luckily, there are a few tools that can make your Instagram follower audit easier.